sultan99/react-on-lambda/README.md

 <br/>

 ## Getting started
-The primary you will need to install the `react-on-lambda` and `react`":
+The primary you will need to install the `react-on-lambda` and `react`:

 ```sh
 $ npm i react-on-lambda react -S
 ```

-optionally you can to install `styled-components` if you are going to use it:
+optionally you can install `styled-components` if you are going to use it:

 ```sh
 $ npm i styled-components -S